-Where NYC Will Be Watching Knicks Game 2: Friday Night Knicks Watch Parties
+Where NYC Will Be Watching Knicks Game 4: Wednesday Night Knicks Watch Parties

 The Knicks are in the NBA Finals and NYC nightlife is fully activated.
-Here’s the real watch party circuit for Game 2 this Friday night.
+Here’s the real watch party circuit for Game 4 this Wednesday night.

 MIDTOWN / NEAR MSG